10 Biggest Stadiums in England

 Record Attendance: 68,386

-The legendary arena has been the home for Newcastle United from the very start.
-Such iconic names as Alan Shearer have made their path to become A-star football players and living idols for their dedicated supporters.
+The legendary arena has been home for Newcastle United for over 125 years.
+Such iconic names as Peter Beardsley, Alan Shearer, and Shay Given have made their path to become A-star football players and living idols for their dedicated supporters.
 St James’ Park was the first ever English stadium to bring 50,000 spectators to the league match while the record attendance is 68,000+ fans on a match against Chelsea back in 1930.

 #7 – Anfield – Liverpool

 Record Attendance: 61,905